marina-marinova996/RunAndHikeStore/README.md

 •	Toastr - https://codeseven.github.io/toastr/ <br />

 ## Areas
-There are two main areas in the application - Admin area and Customer area.
+There are three areas in the application - Admin, Customer and Identity.

 ## Roles
 There are two main roles in the application:  <br />